srdsoumya/Test/README.md

 ## Environment Variables Setting

-As part of aws cloud service operation Access keys authentication/authorization required to configure in cloud config or or any key store or secrate mnager or resources/application.properties
+As part of aws cloud service operation Access keys authentication/authorization required to configure in cloud config or any key store or secrate manager or resources/application.properties
 * ACCESS_KEY_ID
 * SECRET_ACCESS_KEY
 * AWS_REGION